front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### More flexible store URLs

 It is now possible to use a base url for your stores that contain a base path.
-This means that in `config/stores`, the url key can now contain an URL looking like `https://www.example.com/fr`.
+This means that in `config/stores`, the url key can now contain a URL looking like `https://www.example.com/fr`.
 In previous versions you could only use subdomains like `https://fr.example.com`.

 Please refer to [Configure multiple stores](/docs/advanced/production-ready/multistore.html) for more details.